readwritetools/gcsio/gcslib/readme.md

    * icebin - Indexed Coordinate Encoding binary
    * taebin - Topological Arc Encoding binary

-The CLI uses the node.js filesystem package to read and write files using the API's exported functions.

-See also: The `gcslib` core API parses and serializes to standard ECMAScript Strings and ArrayBuffers, with using the host computer's file system, so it can be used with client facing web pages that obtain data using HTTP.
+The JavaScript API reads from and writes to standard ECMAScript Strings and ArrayBuffers.

+The API does not access the host computer's file system, so it can be used with client facing web pages that obtain data using HTTP.

+The GCSIO CLI uses the node.js filesystem package to read and write files using the API's exported functions.

 ### Installation

-The <span>gcsio</span> library may be installed directly from github or via NPM.
+The <span>gcslib</span> library may be installed directly from github or via NPM.

 #### Node.js